 Journal of Upper Cervical Chiropractic Research

 Clinical Features: This case study of 6 adults with mild to moderate depression symptoms based on pre-treatment and presence of upper cervical subluxation.
 Participants received upper cervical specific chiropractic care.
-Participants completed the Symptom Checklist-90-Revised pre- and post-treatment, and completed depression measures weekly throughout treatment.
+Participants completed the Symptom Checklist-90-Revised (SCL-90-R) pre- and post-treatment, and completed depression measures weekly throughout treatment.
 A numeric chiropractic care outcome measure tracked stability and effectiveness of weekly chiropractic visits.
 A post-treatment interview conducted by a psychology researcher evaluated subjective effectiveness and effects.

 Intervention and Outcome: Five of six patients completed all 12 recommended chiropractic visits.
 Four of five study completers expressed satisfaction with the outcome and that they would recommend similar care to others with depression.
-Participants also reported decrease in muscle tension and pain, increase in mental clarity and physical energy.
+Participants also reported decrease in muscle tension and pain and increase in mental clarity and physical energy.

 Conclusion: The results provide tentative support for the effectiveness of upper cervical chiropractic care for depression symptoms.
 Follow-up research should use randomized controlled blind study.